sajal-mukherjee-git/DocumentAnalysis/README.md

 # Document Upload API
-Thiss is an ongoing  implementation of Document Analysis Project
+This is an ongoing  implementation of Document Analysis Project
 ## Features

 - **Document Upload**: Single POST endpoint for uploading documents